tammyk7/auction-mvc/java/hydra-training-modules/Module_5_Hydra_services_and_code_generation/Module 5.md

     }
 }
 ```

-When running the code sample, notice that the `PeerClient` is able to communicate with the cluster without using
+When running the code sample, notice that the `PeerClient` is able to use the `EchoService` without using the cluster—
+hence it being cluster bypass messaging— because a separate `EchoService` was registered for the peer channel in
-the `ClientToEngineChannel` directly— it sends a message through the `EchoGateway` and is received by the service in the
+the `EchoGateway` bootstrapper.
+The `PeerClient` sends a message to the `EchoGateway` and is received by the
-cluster, which then responds, which is then logged in the gateway.
+`EchoService` registered in `EchoGateway`, which then responds and the response is logged in the `PeerClient`.

 ## Understanding generated service code

-- `*Driver`: The 'Context' is an object present in both the engine and the various components and can give access to various services
+- `*Driver`: The 'Context' is an object present in both the engine and the various components and can give access to
+  various services
   such as:
   - channelToCluster: This is a channel from the component to the cluster, it allows the component to send messages to
     the
     cluster
   - channelToWebSockets: This is a channel from the component to the various applications connected through
     websockets.
 It
       allows the component to reply to connected clients.
     - channelToInitiators: Same as the previous one but for FIX connections
     - replayChannelToCluster: Create a channel that can replay all the messages for the consumer.
 This is useful during